UUDigitalHumanitieslab/sastadev/src/sastadev/docs/lexicons.rst

 -----
 The lexicon that we use most is CELEX.
 There is a module lexicon.py which provides the interface to the lexion actually used:

-.. automodule:: lexicon
+.. automodule:: sastadev.lexicon

 But in it the actual lexicon used is the CELEX lexicon, taken care of by the celexlexicon module:

-.. automodule:: celexlexicon
+.. automodule:: sastadev.celexlexicon

 .. _top3000:

 Top3000
 -------

-.. automodule:: top3000
+.. automodule:: sastadev.top3000

 .. _namelexicons: